Ready Guide to Statistical Methods-pdf.pdf Ready Guide to Statistical Methods-pdf.pdf

 MANOVA

-Dependent is one of many groups
+Dependent is one (many groups)

 Classify subjects into known groups